If you have a great idea and a genuine desire to build a business, you should never be put off by a small budget. Why?

 If you do need to pay for work such as logo brand design or accounting services, but you are working with a shoestring budget, freelancers can be a great option.

-You don’t have to worry about employing them with all of the costs that entail, and since you can choose to hire anyone anywhere in the world, you can get the work done at some really competitive rates.
+You don’t have to worry about employing them with all of the costs that entail full-timers.

 Just make sure you fully vet freelancers to ensure they’re up the job before hiring or you could end up wasting your budget and having to pay for the same work twice.